KenDickey/Cuis-Smalltalk-MetaProperties/README.md

 (MetaProperty metaPropNamed: #acceptsColor) explore.
 ````

 Annotating Morph Classes with MetaProperties is largely done in method #VisualPropertyEditor class>>initialize.
-Note that you can require #'Morph-MetaProperties' and add annotations for your own custom morphs.
+Note that you can require #'Morph-MetaProperties' in your own package(s) and add annotations for your own custom morphs.

 MetaProperty instance creation examples (with test):
 ````Smalltalk